 Are rattlesnakes dangerous?

 About 150 people every year are bitten by rattlesnakes in Arizona.
-Rattlesnakes found in Arizona that can be lethal.
+Rattlesnakes found in Arizona can be lethal.

 When do rattlesnakes come out?